jaredhancock31/vpp-agent/README.md

 - Delete interfaces with `sudo ip link del veth11`, etc.

 ## VPP Agent Quickstart

+The VPP Agent is a Go implementation of a control/management plane for [VPP][vpp] based cloud-native [Virtual Network Functions][vnf] (VNFs).
+The VPP Agent is built on top of [CN Infra][cn-infra], a framework for developing cloud-native VNFs (CNFs).

+The VPP Agent can be used as-is as a management/control agent for VNFs  based on off-the-shelf VPP (e.g. a VPP-based vswitch), or as a framework for developing management agents for VPP-based CNFs.
+An example of a custom VPP-based CNF is the [Contiv-VPP][contiv-vpp] vswitch.

 For a quick start with the VPP Agent, you can use the pre-built Docker images on DockerHub that contain the VPP Agent and VPP: [ligato/vpp-agent][vpp-agent] (or for ARM64: [ligato/vpp-agent-arm64][vpp-agent-arm64]).